Pavel Novotný

-Pavel Novotný (born 14 September 1973 in Kroměříž) is a Czech former professional football who played as a defensive midfielder.
+Pavel Novotný (born 14 September 1973 in Kroměříž) is a Czech former professional footballer who played as a defensive midfielder.
 He made two appearances for the Czech Republic, with which he participated at the UEFA Euro 1996 in England.
-During his career he played at a number of clubs including Union Cheb, SK Slavia Prague, VfL Wolfsburg, AC Sparta Prague, FC Bohemians Praha and SC Xaverov.
+During his career he played at a number of clubs, including Union Cheb, SK Slavia Prague, VfL Wolfsburg, AC Sparta Prague, FC Bohemians Praha and SC Xaverov.
 In present time, he is a coach at Bohemians Praha.